Le Touquet: Architecture and urbanism

 Le Touquet has also been recognized for its abundance of greenery.
 The town's assessment in the Concours des villes et villages fleuris shows the maximum grade of four flowers.
 Within that competition, Le Touquet received the grand prix in 2006 and the Prix National de l'Arbre (National Tree Award) in 2007, a special award of that organisation.
 In 2022, the French minister of culture also granted a label of "Remarkable Garden" to a route in the centre of the city and near the conference hall.
 In 2023, Le Touquet was recognized as a commune friendly for dogs via the "Toutourisme" label.
 Because of these various factors, as well as abundant infrastructure, Ville de rêve, a French startup that attempts to numerically estimate the quality of life in each commune of France based on public data, gave Le Touquet the grade of 77.9/100, the highest in the department and 199th out of 34,990 in France.
 According to another rating published in cooperation with Le Journal du Dimanche, Le Touquet is on 1796th position out of 34,808 and 29th among 890 communes assessed in the department.

 These high ratings, and the fact Le Touquet is a seaside resort, create a lot of interest in its real estate, which winds its prices to very high values.
-In June 2023, a square metre in Le Touquet cost €8,384, more than double the average in Hauts-de-France region and only slightly below the average prices in Paris.
-By March 2024, average values crossed the €10,000 per square metre mark, higher than any other city in the department.
+In March 2024, average prices went above the €10,000 per square metre mark, higher than any other city in the department.
+Prices are comparable to Paris; some of the 122% price growth from 2017 may be attributable to the presence of the presidential couple in the town.
+In April 2025, Brigitte Macron sold her inherited villa for €3.6 million, which would imply a valuation at over €14,000 per square metre.